 Charitable gift annuities (CGAs) and charitable remainder trusts (CRTs) may provide an opportunity for you to make a tax-efficient gift to Notre Dame while at the same time securing quarterly payments to yourself or loved ones.
 Many people have an interest in the CRT program for its unique ability to leverage the Notre Dame Endowment to invest trust assets without fees.
 When you invest in a CRT with the Notre Dame Endowment, your gift will provide a lifetime income stream while simultaneously offering an immediate income-tax deduction for a portion of your gift.

 IRA Charitable Rollover Gifts

-If you are 70 ½ years of age or older and have a traditional Individual Retirement Account (IRA), you can use your required minimum distribution to give to Notre Dame through an IRA Charitable Rollover gift.
+If you are 70 ½ years of age* or older you can make a qualified charitable distribution of up to $100,000 directly to Notre Dame from a traditional Individual Retirement Account (IRA) and avoid reporting the income.
 To make an IRA Charitable Rollover gift to Notre Dame, contact your IRA custodian and ask that your distribution be a charitable rollover to Notre Dame and include your name, address and how you would like the gift allocated in the transfer.